18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-2-data-labeling/index.md

 ![matrix][matrix]

 Despite the promise of unsupervised ML, most ML models today still need labels to learn.
 The performance of an ML model depends heavily on the quality and quantity of labels it's trained on.
-Today in this post, we will discuss about the data labeling topic.
+Today in this post, we will discuss the data labeling topic.

 ## Challenges of hand labels